An application has been made to the Department for Education to register our new school, The Spires.

 We teach our children in small groups, or on a one-to-one basis, adopting a bite-size learning approach based on personal interests and community issues.
 This engages our pupils and helps to extend their concentration.
 Each follows a bespoke programme and works towards a range of accredited outcomes.

-Pupils work towards accredited courses such as Entry Level, AQA Unit Awards, Asdan Awards, CoPE and GCSE.
+Pupils will work towards accredited courses such as Entry Level, AQA Unit Awards, Asdan Awards, CoPE and GCSE.
 This is complemented by outdoor-based development activities, vocational studies and life skills.

-Tutors and key workers play a vital role as the first point of contact for parents and carers, and twice-daily tutor times offer a space for pupil discussions on behaviour and worries.
+Tutors and key workers will play a vital role as the first point of contact for parents and carers, and twice-daily tutor times will offer a space for pupil discussions on behaviour and worries.
 We also work closely with outside agencies, therapists and other professionals.

 If you would like to discuss anything additional relating to education or for a child or young person please contact Mark Barcroft;